hashicorp/consul/website/source/docs/acl/auth-methods/kubernetes.html.md

 Initially the
 [`ServiceAccountJWT`](/docs/acl/auth-methods/kubernetes.html#serviceaccountjwt)
-given to the Consul leader uses the TokenReview API to validate the provided JWT is still valid.
+given to the Consul leader uses the TokenReview API to validate the provided JWT.
 The trusted attributes of `serviceaccount.namespace`, `serviceaccount.name`, and `serviceaccount.uid` are populated directly from the Service Account metadata.